NLnetLabs/routinator/README.md

 using JSON notation according to the [SLURM] standard.
 You can find two example files in the repository at `/test/slurm`.
 Use the `-x` option to refer to your file with local exceptions.

+Routinator will re-read that file on every validation run, so you can simply update the file whenever your exceptions change.

 [SLURM]: https://tools.ietf.org/html/rfc8416